sergi0g/code-stats.py/README.md

 All contributions are welcome!

 Before opening an issue, make sure you have tested the problem with Python 3.11 and Django 4.1.7 installed, because you might have outdated versions.

+#Plugins
+You can find plugins from the official Code::Stats website [here](https://codestats.net/plugins).
+Also I recommend the bash plugin [here](https://github.com/Freed-Wu/code-stats-bash)